stonasss/stonasss/README.md

 That being said, I decided to dwelve into the subject.
 Since then, I have been greatly enthusiastic for my future as a programmer.

-Although I am still new to this world, I'm excited not only to improve my skills and gather knowledge, but also to find out what comes next, with hopes that I can somehow make a difference. </h3>
+Although I am still new to this world, I'm excited not only to improve my skills and to gather knowledge, but also to find out what comes next, with hopes that I can somehow make a difference. </h3>

 ## 📫 You can find me at
 <br>